tony2tones/datatable-pager-sample/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.0.4.

 To add to this project it will be using ngx datatables and with the datatable-pager for client side pagination.
+In addition to cater for the payloads I will be using json-server to send the db.json payload to the UI.

 ## Development server